leviy/rmt-changelog-formatter/README.md

-# Rull request changelog formatter
+# Pull request changelog formatter

 This changelog formatter for [RMT](https://github.com/liip/RMT) allows you to automatically generate and update a changelog based on merged pull requests.